kyma-project/kyma/docs/compass/08-01-tutorial.md

 ---
-title: Use Compass
+title: Manage your Applications using Kyma and Compass Console UI
 type: Tutorial
 ---

-This tutorial present end-to-end use case scenario that shows how to manage your Application landscape in Compass.
+This tutorial present end-to-end use case scenario that shows how to podpiac external apke do kompasa tak aby lamba odbierala order servicy

 ## Prerequisites